Skip to content

 The 1972 International Convention: Money Without Borders

-In 1972, a milestone for the global Jewellery industry: the International Convention on the Control and Marking of Articles of Precious Metals was signed in Vienna by several European countries.
+In 1972, a milestone for the global Jewellery industry: the International Convention on the Control and Hallmarking of Articles of Precious Metals was signed in Vienna by several European countries.

 This convention establishes a common hallmarking system recognized among signatory countries.
 Jewelry inspected in Sweden can be sold in Portugal without further inspection, provided it bears the conventional hallmark (a stylized scale accompanied by the fineness in thousandths).